bantic/dns-server/README.md

 ### TODOs

 - Ensure that sending a hardcoded Dns query packet to a known resolver (e.g., 8.8.8.8) is understood and returns a valid response

+^ Working on this.
+Not getting any response.
+It seems like the packet is wrong.
+I tried sending the "query_packet.txt" packet (by hardcoding its bytes into the debug-send-query.js script) and it _does_ get a response.
+See TODO notes in debug-send-query about what to fix.

 - Add decoding for more data types (only "A" type is currently decoded)